Restless Chipotle

 It actually does taste very similar to iced tea - sweet and tangy!

-Can You Make Long Island Iced Tea in a Pitcher?
+A glass of Long Island Iced Tea on a beach.

 Serve it over ice in a high ball or hurricane glass garnished with a lemon or lime wheel.